parallelbgls/Modbus.Net/README.md

 Why is it called Modbus.Net
 -------------------
 Modbus.Net was open sourced two years ago when I graduated.
-The first target of this project was to implement a remote PLC communication with Modbus TCP.
+The first target of this project was to implement remote PLC communication using Modbus TCP.
 Half a year later the company decide to use a IoT hardware, then a more universal architecture was required.
 The main platform changed to a universal communication platform.
 Despite all these changes the name "Modbus.Net" stuck.

 The real Modbus Implementation has been moved to [Modbus.Net.Modbus]( https://www.nuget.org/packages/Modbus.Net.Modbus).
 If you want a real Modbus C# implementation, please download [Modbus.Net]( https://www.nuget.org/packages/Modbus.Net) and [Modbus.Net.Modbus]( https://www.nuget.org/packages/Modbus.Net.Modbus) at the same time.